 Ordinary People – Mandy Weidmann, 39, Business Owner, Holland Park

 My school reports usually included the phrase ‘not living up to potential’.
 I started an arts degree after school but dropped out to go travelling.
-When I arrive back home at 22, I finished the degree.
+When I arrived back home at 22, I finished the degree.
 I then did a four-year law degree, graduated with first-class honours and got a job at Minter Ellison.

 My husband and I had two children in quick succession, but I kept on with my career part-time.
 I was pregnant with our third child when I had a lightbulb moment that it was all getting too hard.
-One of the children and a medical appointment and the two kids were running wild in the waiting room while I was on the phone to a secretary at work dictating a legal letter.
+One of the children had a medical appointment and the two kids were running wild in the waiting room while I was on the phone to a secretary at work dictating a legal letter.
 I thought, this is insane.
 When it came time to go back to work after I gave birth to Josie [now 8] I didn’t, but after six weeks [at home with three kids under the age of four] I was desperate for an outlet.

 My stepfather had a laundry detergent distribution business and I came up with this brilliant idea that it would make a great fundraising product for schools/clubs.
-The idea failed terribly, but in the process of trying to get it up, I did all the research into the fundraising industry and discovered it was chaotic because there was no central system connecting community organisation wanting to fundraise with companies offering products.
+The idea failed terribly, but in the process of trying to get it up, I did all the research into the fundraising industry and discovered it was chaotic because there was no central system connecting community organisations wanting to fundraise, with companies offering products.

 I teamed up with another Brisbane mum, Helen Creswick, who had a basic website, and we launched the Fundraising Directory, a free print and online resource for the community paid for through advertising.
 Advertisers instantly understood the product and the feedback form schools/clubs was overwhelmingly positive.
 Helen and I were both working day and night around our kids to make it all happen.
 We had no business plan or cashflow model – we were making instinctual decisions and having all this fun together.